 3.3 Effect of Azotobacter Inoculation on Mineral Content of Amaranthus viridis

 The levels of the mass-produced Azotobacter (biofertilizer) in the soil samples are 400g, 300g, 200g, and 100g.
 It was also added in viable and very viable levels; the control was used to compare the results.
 In the results, Amaranthus viridis leaves show varying mineral content based on Azotobacter inoculation levels.
 The 400g sample has the highest nitrogen (2.02 mg/g), phosphorous (0.055 mg/g), copper (0.347 mg/g), sulfur (0.06 mg/g), zinc (0.023 mg/g), and potassium (0.163 mg/g) levels, indicating that higher Azotobacter concentrations improve these minerals.
 The control has the lowest nitrogen (1.02 mg/g) and calcium (0.007 mg/g) levels, while the 200g sample shows the highest magnesium (0.576 mg/g).
-The "Very Viable" sample has the lowest phosphorous (0.02 mg/g), copper (0.005 mg/g), and zinc (0.005 mg/g) levels.
+The "Very Viable" sample has the lowest phosphorus (0.02 mg/g), copper (0.005 mg/g), and zinc (0.005 mg/g) levels.
 Overall, higher Azotobacter concentrations generally enhance mineral content, though effectiveness varies by mineral.
 Higher Azotobacter concentrations generally lead to increased mineral content in Amaranthus viridis leaves, with some variations depending on the specific mineral.

 Tables 2: Effect of Azotobacter Inoculation on Mineral Content of Amaranthus viridis